-Often, there's a one-off handling fee when you make a balance transfer.
-It's usually a percentage of the amount you're transferring - typically around 3-6%.
+Often there's a one-off handling fee when you make a balance transfer.
+It's usually a percentage of the amount you're transferring.
 You'll generally be charged up front and the amount added to the balance.
 Some providers also charge an annual fee.
-You need to take account of all fees when you’re assessing potential savings of a balance transfer against your current credit card.
+It’s important to take account of all fees when you’re assessing potential savings of a balance transfer against your current credit card.

 Compare interest-free periods

-Balance transfer cards have become more competitive - particularly on how long the low interest rate lasts.
-The length of the offer is set out in months, for example 0% for 32 months.
-To maximise your potential savings, you should be able to pay off your debt within the free or low interest period.
-Once this has ended, your interest rate will likely revert to the purchase interest rate.
+The length of the interest-free period is often set out in months, for example 0% for 32 months.
+To maximise your potential savings, you want to try pay off your debt within the interest-free period.
+Once this has ended, the interest rate will likely revert to the purchase interest rate.

 How do repayments work on balance transfer cards?

 As with normal credit cards, you need to pay at least the minimum repayment every month and on time.
-If you don't keep up payments, you could find that the interest-free period is withdrawn.
+If you don't keep up repayments, you could find that the interest-free period is withdrawn.
 While it’s possible to only repay the minimum each statement period, it’s ideal to repay as much as possible so you clear your debt faster.

-Can I use a balance transfer card for purchases?
+Can you use a balance transfer card for purchases?

-What else do I need to know about balance transfers?
+What else do you need to know about balance transfers?

-Your credit limit on your new card will depend on your credit score and this may affect how many transfers you can bring together on one card.
 Also, most banks won't let you switch balances from one card to another in the same banking group.
-Applying for too many credit cards or switching too often will show on your credit record and could negatively affect your credit score.
+Applying for too many credit cards or switching too often will show on your credit record and could negatively impact your credit score.